zkLinkProtocol/recover_state_server/README.md

 # zkLink Exodus Model
-The Server, Prover and React App of ZkLink Exodus Model.
+This repository contains the Server, Prover and React App for zkLink Exodus Model.

 ## Table of Contents
 - [Prerequisites](#prerequisites)